PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

    netplan -h
    ```

-   If not, installed using the commands:
+   If not, install it using the commands:

    ```sh
    sudo apt update